2018 NZ Food Awards Categories

 This category awards primary sector food and beverage products where producers, researchers and manufacturers have added value to primary products through the introduction of new varieties, cultivars or breeds; or through new or alternative harvesting, processing, packaging or channels to extract or create new or innovative primary sector products.

-Example: meats, poultry, seafood, milk, fruits, grains.
+Example: meats, poultry, seafood, milk, fruits, vegetables, grains and oils.

-MPI Food Safety Award
+MPI Food Safety Culture Award

 James and Wells Business Innovation Award